cornerstonejs/dicomParser/README.md

 * Figure out how to automatically generate documentation from the source (jsdoc)
 * Optimize findItemDelimitationItemAndSetElementLength() for speed
 * Optimize functions in byteArrayParser.js for speed
-* Add characteristics feature that will report on which aspects of the encoding this byte stream uses (e.g. items with undefined length, sequences, sequences with undefined lengths, sequences with items with undefined lengths, encapsulated pixel data with multiple fragments, etc)
 * Add example that allows you to compare two sop instances against each other
 * Figure out how to not have a global dicomParser object when used with an AMD loader
 * See what needs to be done to support different character sets (assumes ASCII currently)
 * Support for parsing from streams on Node.js and Meteor
-* NPM Package
 * Switch to JavaScript ES6
-* Make part 10 header parsing more forgiving by not requiring the groupElementLength tag x00020000
 * Separate the parsing logic from the dataSet creation logic (e.g. parsing generates events which dataSet creation logic creates the dataSet from)
   * dataSet creation logic could filter out unwanted tags to improve performance of parse